 The SAS Education Division provides training and teaching materials to help professors and instructors incorporate SAS into their teaching.
 Resources include slides, data sets and printable/editable files of the student manual.
 These materials are provided free of charge, with copyright permission for professors to use any of the content in their own class notes.
 SAS also provides numerous guest lecturers to universities and community colleges - at no cost to the institutions.
-SAS trained more than 1,100 professors in the use and instruction of analytics in 2014.
+SAS trained nearly 1,800 professors in the use and instruction of analytics in 2015.